-The need for stabilization grids (sometimes referred to as cellular confinement systems or load support grids) is something that is largely unrecognized throughout the construction industry in paver installation which sort of boggles the mind.
+Largely unrecognized throughout the construction industry in paver installation is the need for stabilization grids.
+These grids are also called cellular confinement systems (CCS), load support grids, or geocells.
 I would say that the large-scale industrial masonry world understands because they have heavy-duty architects working on road projects, those that require forethought, and longevity.
-Unfortunately, on the mid-size to small scale projects ie: from parking lots to a driveway, backyard patio, or pool paver projects, it’s usually not a consideration for reasons that are not understood by me.
+On small to mid-size projects ie: parking lots to driveways, backyard patios, or pool deck paver projects, it typically is not a consideration to use stabilization grids.

 So, conversely, if you have a lot of rain, if you have a lot of temperature change, particularly if you have a lot of cycling in freeze/thaw, and that’s the real killer, you’re going to have movement in your substrate.
 When you have movement in your substrate, you are going to have movement above your substrate because the substrate is what is holding your stone or pavers.
 For that reason, stabilization grids are recommended.